Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Introduction

 and an observation equation

-The $\R^{kp}$-valued process $\CX=(X(t))_{t\in\R}$ is the input process and the $\R^{k}$-valued process $\CY_V=(Y_V(t))_{t\in\R}$ is the output process.
+The $\R^{kp}$-valued process $\CX=(X(t))_{t\in\R}$ is the input process and the $\R^{k}$-valued process $\CY=(Y(t))_{t\in\R}$ is the output process.
 It is well known that the solution of the state equation \eqref{controller dgl} is

-A special subclass of such state space models are the popular \textit{multivariate continuous-time ARMA} (MCARMA) models \citep{MA07, SC12, SC122}.
+A special subclass of such state space models is the popular \textsl{multivariate continuous-time ARMA} (MCARMA) models \citep{MA07, SC12, SC122}.
+In contrast to \cite{SC12}, we speak here of a subclass instead of the equivalence of these classes because in our opinion there is an argument in the proof that is not clearly verifiable; the details are given in \Cref{subsec: state space models}.

-The aim of this paper is to construct a graphical model for state space models.
-The interest in graphical models for stochastic processes has increased significantly in recent years, see, e.g.,~\cite{Mogensen:Hansen:2022, Mogensen:Hansen:2020, Basu:Shojaie, EI07, EI10, DI07, DI08,VF23pre}, although the use of graphical models to visualise and analyse dependence structures in stochastic models is quite old \citep{Wright1921, Wright1934}.
+This paper aims to construct a graphical model for such state space models.
+The interest in graphical models for stochastic processes has increased significantly in recent years, see, e.g.,~\cite{Mogensen:Hansen:2022, Mogensen:Hansen:2020, Basu:Shojaie, EI07, EI10, DI07, DI08,VF23pre, VF23prec}, although the use of graphical models to visualise and analyse dependence structures in stochastic models is quite old \citep{Wright1921, Wright1934}.
 A major reason for this surge in interest is the simplicity and clarity of graphical models in representing the dependence structure in stochastic models such that examples of practical applications are ubiquitous.
-A big advantage is their ease of implementation on computers, making them a powerful tool for the analysis of high-dimensional time series, as demonstrated, for example, in \cite{EI07}.
+Another big advantage is their ease of implementation on computers, making them a powerful tool for the analysis of high-dimensional time series, as demonstrated, for example, in \cite{EI07}.
 The state of the art of graphical models is presented in \cite{Handbook:graphical}.

-In this paper, we use the approach of \cite{VF23pre} to construct \textit{causality graphs} and \textit{local causality graphs} for state space models, and to derive analytic representations of the edges in both graphs by the model parameters.
-(Local) causality graphs are mixed graphs where the vertices $V=\{1,\ldots,k\}$ represent the different component series $\CY_v=(Y_v(t))_{t\in\R}$, $v\in V$, of the output process $\CY_V$.
-Directed edges reflect (local) Granger causality and undirected edges reflect (local) contemporaneous uncorrelatedness between the component series of the stochastic process.
-An attractive property of the (local) causality graph is that it satisfies several types of Markov properties under fairly general assumptions.
+In this paper, we use the approach of \cite{VF23pre} to construct \textsl{orthogonality graphs} and \textsl{local orthogonality graphs} for state space models, and to derive analytic representations of the edges in these graphs by the model parameters.
+(Local) orthogonality graphs are mixed graphs where the vertices $V=\{1,\ldots,k\}$ represent the different component series $\CY_v=(Y_v(t))_{t\in\R}$, $v\in V$, of an $\R^k$-valued process $Y_V=\CY$.
+Directed edges reflect (local) Granger causality and undirected edges reflect (local) contemporaneous correlation between the component series of the stochastic process.
+An attractive property of the (local) orthogonality graph is that it satisfies several types of Markov properties under fairly general assumptions.